Close Alert Banner

 Early Learning and Child Care for Operators

 The Children’s Services Division is the service system manager for early learning and child care in Durham Region.
-We continue to work with the Durham Region Health Department and the Ministry of Education to ensure the safe operation of licensed child care throughout the COVID-19 pandemic.
-As such, we continue to provide operators with helpful information and resources on, such as the Reopening Toolkit.
+We work with the Durham Region Health Department and the Ministry of Education to ensure the safe operation of licensed child care.

 Children's Services Early Learning Updates